dermal fillers and Botox® at SouthPointe Dental

 Botox® also has uses in orthodontic cases – especially when retraining the facial muscles is necessary.
 Botox® can be used to treat a high lip line surgically, and in some instances, Botox® can be used for lip augmentation.
 There are no other providers besides dentists who can help patients in so many areas.

-Dermal Filler Injections – What Are They?
+Dermal Filler Injections –

 What exactly is a dermal filler?
 A dermal filler volumizes creases and folds on the face directly in areas that have lost collagen and fat because of age.
 After age 30, approximately 1% of hyaluronic acid from within the body is lost.
 Hyaluronic acid is a natural filler within the body, and because of this, the face will begin to lack volume.
 The result is an aged appearance with a downward turning of the corners of the lips.
 Fillers like Juvederm® and Restylane are injected underneath these folds to aid in replacing lost volume, which, in turn, creates a younger-looking face.